open-xml-templating/docxtemplater/docs/source/configuration.rst

 Deep Dive on the parser
 ~~~~~~~~~~~~~~~~~~~~~~~

-The parser function is given two arguments,
+The parser get function is given two arguments,

 For the template